top of page

 5. Protect Your Business From ‘Death by Audit’

-Your Customers are under increasing pressure to properly address modern slavery – not just from the legislation but also from increasingly ethical consumers and investors.
-If just one Supplier in the supply chain doesn’t do their bit, at some stage your Customers will have no choice but to find an alternative source.
+Your customers will be coming under increasing pressure to properly address modern slavery – not just from the legislation but also from increasingly ethical consumers and investors.
+If just one supplier in the supply chain doesn’t do their bit, at some stage your customers will have no choice but to find an alternative source.

 Harvard Research shows that products clearly labelled with information about fair labour standards realised 14% higher sales than those that didn’t.

-Once you’ve demonstrated two years of continuous improvement - and compliance with the Act - you can showcase your ethical and responsible credentials to staff, customers, investors and the communities within which you operate.
+Once you’ve been using SlaveCheck for two years - and can demonstrate two years of continuous improvement and compliance with the Act - you can showcase your ethical and responsible credentials to staff, customers, investors and the communities within which you operate.
 You can also include the ‘slavechecked’ icon as part of your branding and marketing communications.

 Success breeds success.
 Being able to demonstrate your responsible participation in global slavery elimination efforts may inspire your staff, customers, investors, business partners, philanthropists, industry bodies, community groups – to also participate in the collaboration.